-Oh wow.
-I think for me what I have learnt is that your time will come.
+I think what I've learnt is, your time will come.
 So, in the meantime it’s all about honing in your craft and learning to work on yourself, so that when your time comes, you’re able to shine and be the best version of you.

-Learn to look out for one another in the industry if you see a role that someone would be good for send it to them let them know, keep up the positivity.
+Learn to look out for one another in the industry if you see a role that someone would be good for, send it to them and let them know, keep up the positivity.

 Try to better yourself and harness your craft and do something now that your future self will thank you for.